-High Lakes of Emigrant Wilderness, California
+High Lakes of the Emigrant Wilderness, California

 - Take in spectacular views from the Pacific Crest Trail